Global Grading Systems Uncovered

 - Letter grades, each denoting a certain level of achievement like, grade ‘O’ represents outstanding.

-- GPA grading system - where a GPA is graded based on the performance of the student.
+- GPA grading system - where a GPA is graded based on the student's performance.

 - Mastery grading where students are graded based on these parameters - Unfamiliar, Adequate, Emergent, Proficient, Distinguished and Master.

-- Narrative grading is another set of grading which is a more consolidated feedback offered to students.
+- Narrative grading is another type of grading that offers more consolidated feedback to students.

-There may be other types of grading also, but the above-mentioned grading system is used widely.
+There may also be other grading types, but the above-mentioned grading system is used widely.

 Also, Read: Consolidated Marksheet